-To mark this month’s BackCare Awareness Week, we chatted to chartered physiotherapist Lyndsay Hirst who runs Your Pilates, offering online pilates courses.
+If you need some guidance on avoiding those unpleasant feelings that come with back pain, we chatted to chartered physiotherapist Lyndsay Hirst, who runs online Pilates courses on her website Your Pilates.
 She says, “My physiotherapy practice is next door to a hairdressers and beauticians and I get a lot of staff coming in with back pain.
 It’s mainly caused by being in static positions for long periods of time - our bodies simply aren’t designed for that.”

 1. Do stretching exercises

-Back pain is different for hairdressers and beauticians thanks to the different positions you spend most of the day in.
+Back pain is different for hairdressers and beauticians thanks to the different positions you’ll be spending most of the day in as you get used to working again.
 Lyndsay says, “Hairdressers are stood up all day while a beautician and nail technician might be sat down in the same position for long periods of time.
 Being in these static positions means your muscles start to tighten up in certain postures.
-Without regularly moving them and stretching them, you will end up with back pain no matter how fit and strong you are.”
+Without regularly moving and stretching them, you will end up with back pain no matter how fit and strong you are.”

 Stretching exercises for hairdresser back pain

 Standing up for most of the day means your back is likely to tighten into an extended position, leading to soreness.
-“You’d benefit from retraction based stretches”, says Lyndsay.
-“Sit down on a chair and reach down to touch your toes so your back starts to lengthen again.
+To combat this soreness, Lyndsay recommends retraction based stretches: “Sit down on a chair and reach down to touch your toes so your back starts to lengthen again.
 Or try a roll down - drop your chin down to your chest and just gradually roll down to the floor.”

 Stretching exercises for nail technician back pain